LewisLee26/Enigmac/README.md

 - **9(Gamma)** = FSOKANUERHMBTIYCWLQPZXVGJD

 ### Reflector Dictionary
-This is an array of strings each of which represent the standard reflectors used by the Germans during WWII.
+This is an array of strings each of which represents the standard reflectors used by the Germans during WWII.
 Each string is 26 characters long and each character represents a connection.
-The character at index 0 of the string is connected to 'a', the character at index 0 of the string is connected to 'b', ect.
+The character at index 0 of the string is connected to 'A', the character at index 0 of the string is connected to 'B', etc.
 - **0(UKW-A)** = EJMZALYXVBWFCRQUONTSPIKHGD
 - **1(UKW-B)** = YRUHQSLDPXNGOKMIEBFZCWVJAT
 - **2(UKW-C)** = FVPJIAOYEDRZXWGCTKUQSBNMHL